For myriad reasons both secular and spiritual, we strive to live by a set of rules, a group of key tenets, that will best serve the overall good.

 But what of the less obvious of these behaviors?
 What of the aspects of daily life that are not generally seen, obviously recognized or otherwise reinforced?
 These can be equally if not more important for lives of integrity and productivity.

 Do thoughts and self-regard remain humble in the wake of praise?
 Is gratitude present no matter how hard the work, how deserved the reward?
 Is conduct that recognizes and embraces others a natural part of every day, of each interaction?

 These are among the keys to lives that make a meaningful difference, not spare behaviors that offer little by way of concrete contributions.
 On the contrary, those aspects of life that draw little attention can be among the most gratifying.
-The worldwide attention currently facing Facebook—from Congress to the office to the living room—has already yielded heightened awareness of so many surrounding issues
+The worldwide attention currently and previously facing Facebook—from Congress to the office to the living room—has already yielded heightened awareness of so many surrounding issues.

 What we do when no one is looking can be far more revealing than when the cameras are turned on, the people are watching, the actions are scrutinized.
 Must we insert ourselves into situations so overtly?
 Ultimately, everything is unlocked and laid bare; how we account for our actions can either be a source of stress or peace.
 Why not purposely work for the latter?